 That is my sign from the universe to upgrade.

-I am content with an older laptop as long as it functions in a way that all good normal technology should with minimal frustration.
-If I can get extra years of use, that will cushion my sinking fund.
+I’m content with an older laptop as long as it functions in a way that all good normal technology should with minimal frustration.
+If I can get extra years of use that will cushion my sinking fund just a smidge more.

 Similar to paying monthly for insurance, I contribute monthly to a savings account that is a reservoir of possibilities.
 I call it a sinking fund.